AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 At the top of the hierarchy, collections of high level requirement groups are collected in **Chapters** and **Subchapters**, typically per language and coverage criterion of relevance.
-We will for example have an `Ada` chapter containing a `stmt` subchapter to collect the Ada Statement Coverage toplevel requirement groups.
+We will for example have an `Ada` chapter containing a `stmt` subchapter to collect the Ada Statement Coverage topl evel requirement groups.

 For language related chapters, we distinguish two main categories of